 Our forests are the most efficient natural system for pulling carbon dioxide (CO2) out of the atmosphere.
 This means that healthy forests are a powerful tool for mitigating and adapting to climate change.

 Through our 50 Million for Our Forests campaign, the NFF offers you a proven, immediate and effective solution to fight climate change.
-For every $2 you donate to the NFF, we will plant 2 trees, and you will help remove 1 ton of CO2 from the atmosphere over the life of those trees.
+For every $2 you donate to the NFF, we will plant 2 trees, and you will help remove 1 Metric ton (Mt) of CO2e from the atmosphere over the life of those trees.

 By donating, you are joining the 50 Million for Our Forests campaign and becoming a part of one of the largest national efforts to address climate change.